BekBrace/snake/README.md

 # snake
 snake game with python (turtle module)

-Hey what's going on guys and welcome to a new series of Modules in Python

-today's module is the Turtle moduand we 're going to have a look at what it offers through
+Today's module is the Turtle module and we 're going to have a look at what it offers through

 desiginig and building  the famous SNAKE game, and I remember the first time I have played it was on Nokia 3310